minkiml/NFM/README.md

-- We found a strong indication that the current forecasting models tend to focus more on global features (low frequency information) and less leverage on local features (high frequency information) as prediction horizon gets longer - See Appendix E.3 in our work.
+- This result shows a strong indication that the current forecasting models tend to focus more on global features (low frequency information) and leverage less on local features (higher frequency information) as prediction horizon gets longer - See Appendix E.3 for analysis in our work.

 ### Classification
 NFM works well on both pre-processed features (MFCC) and long raw waveform of 16k in length, yielding overall 2nd top-tier performance (in conventional setup) and the least performance degradation (at different testing-time sampling rate).

 ### Aomaly detection
-NFM shows effectiveness in anomaly detection task, surpassing the baselines on ....
+NFM, which is formulated into a context learning setup, shows effectiveness in anomaly detection task.

-## How to use NFM for your own dataset and task
+## How to use NFM on your own dataset and task
-We provide a short [demo](demo/simple_demo.ipynb) on how to apply NFM to one's own data and task.
+We provide a short and quick [demo](demo/simple_demo.ipynb) on how to set up NFM and apply it to one's own data and task.

 ## Citation
 If you cite our work,